masbicudo/WebGL-Tutorials/index.md

 What is this?
 =============

 This is my WebGL Tutorial prototype.
-As I learn techniques and the API itself, I will try to post how I learnt it, and of course, give code examples.
+As I learn the API itself, techniques and related libraries, I will try to post how I learnt it, and of course, give code examples.

-These are some interesting things I did using WebGL:
+These are some interesting things I did using WebGL and libs:

 - [Basics](basics)
 - [Volumetric wood texture](3d-textures/1-wood)